 Whole School Text and Display

 Each year we choose a text or event around which to focus our writing.
-This is then collated to form a whole school display where the children, staff, parents and visitors can enjoy the published work.
-PLease take a look at the photos below that illustrate these topics.
+This work is then collated to form a whole school display where children, staff, parents and visitors can enjoy the published work.
+Please take a look at the photos below that illustrate these topics.

-Summer 2013 - We celebrated the Queen's Golden Jubliee - 50 Years as Queen
+Summer 2013 - The Queen's Golden Jubliee - celebrating 50 Years as Queen

-Autumn 2013 - Our book focus was 'Where My Wellies Take Me' written by Michael Morpurgo
+Autumn 2013 - Our book focus was 'Where My Wellies Take Me' by Michael Morpurgo